-- Reject the asbestos waste from the facility - Suggest the transporter re-package the load correctly at the facility - Provide a bay for wetting and/or wrapping the asbestos and protective equipment for the transporter e.g., the option to purchase an asbestos waste handling kit (for non-commercial operators with less than 10 square metres of non-friable asbestos) - Provide the transporter with educational material such as Safe Work Australia fact sheets on correct methods for packaging, delivery and disposal of asbestos - Question the transporter about the source of asbestos waste - Issue a Clean-up Notice or Prevention Notice under the Protection of the Environment Operations Act 1997 - Issue a Compliance Cost Notice under the Protection of the Environment Operations Act 1997 - Issue a Penalty Infringement Notice for improper transport of asbestos (under the Protection of the Environment Operations Act 1997).
+Reject the asbestos waste from the facility

+- Suggest the transporter leaves the Goulburn waste management facility and re-packages the load at the site of removal. - Provide the transporter with educational material such as Safe Work Australia fact sheets on correct methods for packaging, delivery and disposal of asbestos. - Question the transporter about the source of asbestos waste. - Issue a Clean-up Notice or Prevention Notice under the POEO Act - Issue a Compliance Cost Notice under the POEO Act - Issue a Penalty Infringement Notice for improper transport of asbestos (under the POEO Act).

-Where asbestos waste is taken to a waste facility that does not accept asbestos waste, Council may reject the waste.
+Where asbestos waste is taken to a waste facility that does not accept asbestos waste, Council will reject the waste.
 Where waste is rejected, Council should complete a rejected loads register.
-Council will also inform the transporter of a waste facility to which the waste may be transported, that is, a waste facility at which the waste can be legally accepted (as required by the Protection of the Environment Operations (Waste) Regulation 2014).
+Council will also inform the transporter of a waste facility to which the waste may be transported, that is, a waste facility at which the waste can be legally accepted (as required by the POEO Waste Reg).
 If Council suspects that there is a risk of illegal dumping of the rejected waste, Council will record all applicable details and inform Council's Environment & Health Business Unit.
 Suitable disposal for loads that are refused entry will remain the responsibility of the transporter and at a later date the transporter will need to demonstrate to Council that the waste has been appropriately disposed.